 - A strong understanding of the business environment and processes

 INCREASE FOCUS ON HIGHER ORDER SKILLS

-To ensure they test higher order skills, the AICPA has adopted a skill level framework based on the modified Bloom’s Taxonomy of Educational Objectives.
+To ensure they test higher order skills, the AICPA adopted a skill level framework based on the modified Bloom’s Taxonomy of Educational Objectives.

 The previous version of the CPA Exam contained content primarily designed with the following learning framework: Remembering, Understanding, and Application.
-With the 2017 CPA Exam, more emphasis is on assessing higher-order skillsets: Application, Analysis, and Evaluation.
+With the 2017 CPA Exam, more emphasis was on assessing higher-order skillsets: Application, Analysis, and Evaluation.